daledavies/moodle-tool_registrationrules/README.md

 Control exactly when your users are allowed to register for new accounts by defining flexible rules to allow or deny account registration around date/time windows.

+Multiple instances of this rule can be created to allow combinations of time periods where registration will be allowed and disallowed.

+*Note all selected times are in the default site timezone.*

 #### Minimum completion time

 This rule helps to prevent spam by measuring how quickly the signup form is filled out and submitted.
 Since bots can typically complete forms almost instantly, this check helps distinguish between human users and automated account registration.